National Campaign to Stop Violence

 It gives youth the opportunity to express their feelings and thoughts through writing, which can be cathartic and empowering for the participants.

 It helps to "give voice" to these young people and lets them know that adults are listening and want to hear from them.

 The program can be helpful in identifying kids who need to be connected to their community through services like mentoring and after school programs -- programs that can help them stay on a path to success.

 The classroom discussions and writings help teachers form bonds with their students while establishing trusting relationships and opening up new lines of communication.

 By emphasizing personal responsibility, the "Challenge" also educates adults about the causes of youth violence.
 Local community groups promote the program at the grassroots level so that teachers, school administrators, parents, coaches, and young people can bring youth violence into the open, where it can be examined and talked about in a constructive way.
 When students accept the "Challenge", they become ambassadors for their own thoughts and ideas, which are ultimately more powerful than violence.

 Since its inception, it is estimated that:

-Over one and a half million students have participated in the "Challenge."
-Over 660,000 of these students have accepted the "Challenge" by making a written personal commitment not to engage in violence and by preparing writings on the causes of and solutions for youth violence.
+Almost two million students have participated in the "Challenge."
+Over 900,000 of these students have accepted the "Challenge" by making a written personal commitment not to engage in violence and by preparing writings on the causes of and solutions for youth violence.
 In some cities, the program has expanded to involved associated internship and scholarship programs.

 During the National Recognition Week, "national ambassadors" have the opportunity to present their views on youth violence to such national leaders as the Secretary of Education, the Attorney General of the United States, the Secretary of the Interior and Members of Congress.
 The week culminates in a special evening event at which the students, their parents and educators are honored.